John Alite: Criminal career

+Alite was charged with assault along with John A. Gotti and Steven Kaplan following an alleged brawl at a nightclub in Island Park, Long Island on June 11, 1989.
+However, a grand jury declined to indict the trio.

+Shortly after he was promoted to caporegime in 1990, John A. Gotti assigned Alite to a hit team who were ordered to kill Gambino soldier Louie DiBono, who was marked for death after refusing an order from John J. Gotti.
+Alite was dispatched to Atlantic City to search for DiBono but failed to locate the mobster, who was ultimately killed by Charles Carneglia in an underground parking lot at the World Trade Center later that year.

+Alite was also involved in the murder of Bruce John Gotterup, who was shot to death on a Rockaway boardwalk by John Burke on November 20, 1991 as retribution for stealing drug and gambling proceeds from Gambino family associates, as well as for being involved in an altercation with the nephew of a Gambino soldier.

 In the mid-1990s, Alite relocated to the Philadelphia area, where he owned homes in the suburbs of Cherry Hill and Voorhees Township.
-He began associating with "made" members and associates of the Philadelphia crime family, as well as the independent 10th & Oregon Crew.
+He began associating with made members and associates of the Philadelphia crime family, as well as the independent 10th & Oregon Crew.
 Infighting in the Philadelphia Mafia between rival factions led by John Stanfa and Joey Merlino left the organization in disarray and allowed Alite to take control of the lucrative valet parking business on Delaware Avenue, as well as in South Jersey and Atlantic City, within a year of moving to the area.

-Aside from being a source of legitimate income, Alite used his valet parking businesses as a means of laundering money he was making from drug dealing, gambling and loansharking.
-One member of Alite's crew, Keith Pellegrino, was a drug supplier to the 10th & Oregon gang.
-In 1994, 10th & Oregon Crew leader Louie Turra reportedly attempted to solicit Alite as a hitman to kill Joey Merlino in a dispute over a "street tax", an offer which Alite turned down as he felt the Turra gang were "cowboys".
+Aside from being a source of legitimate income, Alite used his valet parking businesses as a means of laundering money he was making from drug dealing, gambling, and loansharking.
+One member of Alite's crew, Keith Pellegrino, was a drug supplier to the 10th & Oregon Crew.
+In 1994, 10th & Oregon gang leader Louie Turra reportedly attempted to solicit Alite as a hitman to kill Joey Merlino in a dispute over a "street tax", an offer which Alite turned down as he felt the Turra gang were "cowboys".
 He was also questioned by police over the November 1, 1994 homicide of Carol Neulander in Cherry Hill.
 The murdered woman's husband, Fred Neulander, was ultimately convicted in the killing.